JuaniRaggio/CV-JuaniRaggio/CVJuanRaggio.typ

 = Projects
 #line(length: 90%)

-_Clicking project name sends you to github_
+_Click the project name you are interested in_

 - *#link("https://github.com/JuaniRaggio/Probabilidad")[Probabilidad (Typst)]:*
   Collection of probability and statistics problems solved in LaTeX, covering theory and university-level exercises.